 The basis of Wienerberger’s finances is its strong internal financing power, resulting from the sustainable generation of free cash flow and a healthy equity base.
 Over the past years, we have improved our mid and long-term financial structures, reduced costs and broadened our scope to act financially.

-“Wienerberger’s financial policies are focussed on clear targets.
+“Wienerberger’s financial policies are focused on clear targets.
 We want to ensure sufficient liquidity, develop a strong capital structure and maintain unrestricted access to capital and credit markets.”

 By determining the duration of our financial liabilities, we are establishing a balanced maturity profile, avoiding the need to refinance.

 We are committed to adhering to strict, financial criteria and are thereby striving towards a debt repayment period (net debt/ EBITDA) of less than 2.0 years by the end of the year.
 If the upside potential convinces us to undertake a project, this threshold may be temporarily increased to 2.5 years.

 Key financial indicator

 We are very satisfied with the progress of our key financial indicators, which are important for contracts with banks and credit ratings.
 This is highlighted by the current debt repayment period (net debt/EBITDA) and the interest coverage ratio (EBITDA/net interest expenses):

 |Key financial indicator||31/12/2017||31/12/2018||Threshold|